agroscope-ch/sour-rot/README.md

 ## Data description

-The dataset contains, for each genotype :
+The dataset contains 124 samples, distributed as follows :

 - each insect harvest (1 to 6 ) for the 3 insect types (male, female, other)
 - each berry harvested (1 to 8 ) for each cluster